-You just need to mix the substance like you would with cookie dough, mold it in the way similar to clay, then carve and sand the material when it starts to harden.
+You need to mix the substance as you would with cookie dough, mold it in a way similar to clay, then carve and sand the material when it starts to harden.

 Epoxy can stick strongly.
 It also very flexible and can budge with the wood, so you don’t have to worry that it will fall out or crack.

 Here’s the guide on how to fill large holes in wood furniture: